matheusBizutti/conversorToReal/README.md

 # conversortoreal
-Conversor of dollars and pesos for real.
+Conversor of dollars for real.